 First, rake the area clean of any debris and mow the lawn.
 Next, use a hard rake to spread a ½ inch layer of compost over the bare patch of lawn.
 Use a fan rake to work the compost into the grass and soil.
 Use a hand spreader to evenly distribute grass seed over the affected area.

 Water the treated area twice a day for about 10 minutes until the grass begins to grow and reaches a height of about 1 inch.
 Then begin watering your lawn for 10 minutes 3 times a week.
-Furthermore, you can cover the treated area with straw to protect from birds and the sun to ensure evaporation does not occur to quickly.
+Furthermore, you can cover the treated area with straw or top-dressing to protect from birds and the sun to ensure evaporation does not occur to quickly.